- My LS

 The government has also said that everyone in England who can work effectively from home must do so.
 This is part of the national lockdown effort to contain the virus.

-In September 2020, the UK government announced new COVID-19 restrictions.
+The UK government announced COVID-19 restrictions for workplaces in September 2020.
 For legal services, this means:

 - all law firms and organisations should allow their staff to work from home if they can do so effectively